Inventory accounting explained: methods, costs, and tax

 Benefits of inventory accounting

-• Negotiate better deals: Identify high-volume items and secure bulk discounts from suppliers.
+- Negotiate better deals: Identify high-volume items and use that data to secure bulk discounts from suppliers.

-• Reveal true profit margins: Track actual stock costs to understand which products make you money.
+- Reveal true profit margins: Track actual stock costs to understand which products make you money and which don't.

-• Manage tax timing: Control when you place orders to influence your tax obligations.
+- Manage tax timing: Control when you place orders to influence your COGS and, in turn, your tax obligations.

 Strong inventory accounting also improves your cash flow.
 When you know exactly what's selling and what's sitting idle, you can free up money that would otherwise be tied up in slow-moving stock.
 That cash can go toward paying down debt, investing in growth, or covering unexpected expenses.

-Getting inventory accounting right doesn't have to be complicated.
-When you track your stock accurately, choose the right valuation method, and connect your inventory to your financial reports, you gain the clarity you need to make confident business decisions.
+Inventory accounting doesn't have to be complicated.
+When you track your stock accurately, choose the right valuation method, and connect your inventory data to your financial reports, you gain the clarity you need to make confident business decisions.

 Inventory accounting software like Xero helps you track what's selling, manage costs, and see your true profitability in real time.
-Get one month free and discover how easy inventory accounting can be.
+With automated bank feeds, built-in reporting, and integrations with tools like Shopify and Stripe, Xero can take much of the manual work out of inventory tracking.
+Get one month free.

 FAQs on inventory accounting

-Here are answers to common questions about inventory accounting.
+Here are answers to frequently asked questions about inventory accounting.

 What are the four types of inventory?

-The four main types are raw materials (components used in production), work in progress (partially completed goods), finished goods (products ready for sale), and maintenance, repair, and operations (MRO) supplies (items used to support production).
-For tax purposes, certain professionals (like accountants or lawyers) previously had an election to exclude work-in-progress from inventory, but this option is being phased out for recent tax years.
-Learn more about inventory and cost of goods sold.
+The four main types are raw materials (components used in production), work in progress (partially completed goods), finished goods (products ready for sale), and maintenance, repair, and operations supplies (items that support production but aren't sold directly).
+For tax purposes, certain professionals such as accountants and lawyers previously had an election to exclude work-in-progress from inventory, but this option was eliminated by the 2017 Federal Budget and fully phased out by the 2022 tax year.

 How do you record inventory in accounting?

-Record inventory purchases as assets on your balance sheet.
-When you sell items, move the cost to your income statement as cost of goods sold (COGS) and record the sale as revenue.
+Record inventory purchases as current assets on your balance sheet.
+When you sell items, move the cost to your income statement as cost of goods sold and record the sale amount as revenue.
+Regular physical counts help you adjust for any discrepancies between your records and actual stock.

 What's the difference between inventory management and inventory accounting?

-Inventory management focuses on physical tracking, ordering, and storage.
-Inventory accounting focuses on financial valuation, cost calculation, and reporting.
-Both work together to give you full visibility into your stock.
+Inventory management focuses on the physical side: ordering, storing, and tracking stock levels.
+Inventory accounting focuses on the financial side: valuing stock, calculating cost of goods sold, and reporting inventory on your financial statements.
+Both work together to give you full visibility into your business.

 When do I need inventory accounting software?

 Consider dedicated software when spreadsheets become hard to maintain, manual tracking leads to errors, or you can't easily see which products are profitable.
-Cloud-based tools like Xero automate much of the process and connect inventory directly to your financial reports.
+Cloud-based tools like Xero automate much of the process and connect your inventory data directly to your financial reports, saving you time and reducing mistakes.

 Disclaimer